nashjr8801/Multi-Class-Image-Classification-Flask-App-/readme.md

 Step 2: Open command prompt and change your current path to folder where you can find 'app.py' file.

-Step 3: Use command below to install required dependencies- python -m pip install -r requirements.txt
+Step 3: Use command below to install required dependencies: pip install -r requirements.txt

 Step 4: Run application by command;
 python app.py